The Layoff Lady

 My identified strengths, in order, are Strategic, Learner, Arranger, Achiever, and Individualization.
 Here are a few details I learned from my report and reflecting on those results:

 • As someone who is Strategic, I tend to quickly find the path through the wilderness.
 Then, I see how the pieces fit together and what action might make sense.
+I often think of a few different ways to proceed, and I always have backup plans for my backup plans.

 • As an Arranger, I look at factors in play and determine how to optimize efficiency.
 For example, when creating a class, I choose the best way to organize course content to ensure each activity introduces the next.
 Next, I figure out how to adjust my content in the moment so the audience can get the most relevant information.
 Finally, I make sure that I make the most of the time I have to get the optimal amount of content covered effectively for the audience.